khaosdoctor/dynamic-keyboard-poc/README.md

 This is a very common practice of preventing keyloggers from stealing your pin since the value in the button and the value in the input don't match as the button have multiple values.

 I got curious after seeing [this tweet](https://twitter.com/niagalves/status/1719695627586580728), about how we could implement that, and this was a nice challenge.

-## Cases

-There are two main cases here:

-1. The pins are stored in plaintext in the database
-2. The pins are stored hashed in the database

-And for each case we have some other subcases:

-1. The whole cartesian permutation of the keyboard is done in the frontend 1.1 The keyboard is always static, having the same mapping for each user 1.2 The keyboard is dynamic, which means that the keyboard mapping comes from the backend and changes for every session
-2. The whole cartesian permutation of the keyboard is done in the backend 2.1 The keyboard is always static, having the same mapping for each user 2.2 The keyboard is dynamic, which means that the keyboard mapping comes from the backend and changes for every session

-The idea is to explore these points and see what are the pros and cons of each approach.

-Each case has its own branch, so you can check them out and see how they work.

 # How this case works